 What is a subnet?

-A subnet is a subdivision of a network designed to break up a network into smaller segments.
 For instance, you might want to create multiple networks that each have their own set of computers with strict access rules so one group doesn't get infected by malware from another group.
 Subnets help you manage your network by creating logical groups of devices and limiting the traffic that leaves each subnet.

 Subnetting is necessary when there are too many hosts connected to each other and their IP address space would overlap.
 The image below illustrates the concept of subnets.

 In this illustration, there are four subnets, labeled "Subnet A," "Subnet B," "Subnet C," and "Subnet D." Each blue circle in this diagram represents a host (computer or other network device) on the subnet.
 The red circle represents a router.
 Routers are network devices that allow you to break up one large address space into several smaller ones.
 This can help avoid IP address conflicts and make sure your network runs without widespread faults.

 Subnets are a network layer (OSI Layer 3) technology, so routers are necessary to use them.
 How does a router know to send packets to a particular subnet?
 Along with an IP address, each host on a network has a subnet mask that specifies which subnet it belongs to.
 Routers use subnet masks to send packets to the right subnet.
 When a packet leaves a Local Area Network for the Internet, the subnet mask is not sent along with it.

 Subnetting breaks large IP address networks into smaller, manageable segments.
 There are many benefits to using subnets:

 - Break large networks into smaller, manageable segments.

 - Segregate traffic, applying specific access rules to groups of devices.

 - Protect high-risk devices such as servers and network equipment.

 - Ensure smooth network operation with isolated broadcast domains and failure domains.